 Beginning in 2016, the Affordable Care Act requires most employers and plan sponsors to send annual reports to employees and the Internal Revenue Service about their health coverage (or lack of it) under Sections 6055 and 6056 of the Internal Revenue Code.

 Reports submitted in 2016 will reflect what took place in 2015 (from January to December).
-The reports will identify all individuals, including dependents, receiving health coverage and all full-time employees of applicable large employers (as defined by the ACA).
-The reports need to include social security numbers for individuals (employees and dependents) receiving health coverage.
+The reports will identify all

 For more information, visit the IRS website.

 Important News for Customers of the Health Insurance Marketplace